 Nhu describes more of her experiences at Cass

-If you would like to arrange an individual appointment to discuss this programme please email Kate Hodson
+If you would like to arrange an individual appointment to discuss this course please email Kate Hodson

 We review all our courses regularly to keep them up-to-date on issues of both theory and practice.
 Therefore, there might be some change to the detailed content of the modules and occasionally to module titles.